Al Maktoum Stadium

-Al-Maktoum Stadium (ملعب آل مكتوم) is a multi-purpose stadium in Dubai, United Arab Emirates.
+Al-Maktoum Stadium (ملعب آل مكتوم) is a multi-purpose stadium in Oud Metha, Dubai, United Arab Emirates.
 It is currently used mostly for football matches and is the home ground of Al Nasr SC.
 The stadium holds roughly 15,000 people.

 It was upgraded for the 2019 AFC Asian Cup.
+This was in order to meet the regulations set by the Asian Football Confederation to host matches on a continental scale, and so that Dubai would be able to host more matches and events in the venue.

 2019 AFC Asian Cup

 Al Maktoum Stadium hosted six games of the 2019 AFC Asian Cup, including a Round of 16 and a quarter-final match.

+Layout and construction

+The Al Maktoum Stadium's renovation was completed in 2019 after construction broke ground in 2018.
+The original stadium was built in the 1970s.

 Dubai Super Cup

 Al Maktoum Stadium hosted the final of the Dubai Super Cup in December 2022, where Arsenal F.C. won against AC Milan with a score of 2–1.